 Like most things in life, a little bit of up-front work makes everything that follows much easier!

-So we've provided the LLM with the relevant context.
+So far we've provided the LLM with the relevant context.
 Now it's time to give it our instructions.

-Being specific in your task description is critical.
-While it may sound straightforward, many people still struggle with this step.
-Vague instructions often lead the AI to interpret your requests in ways you didn’t intend, resulting in outputs that might miss the mark.
+However, being specific in your task description is critical because vague instructions often lead the AI to interpret your requests in ways you didn’t intend, resulting in outputs that might miss the mark or the AI may fill in the gaps in ways you didn't expect.

 By being precise and detailed in your prompts, you guide the AI toward producing results that align closely with your needs.

-Think back to our McDonalds example.
+Think back to our McDonalds ordering.

 We probably thought we were being perfectly clear when we said “I’d like a Big Mac meal with a Diet Coke and extra pickles, please”.